 - Use HTTP URIs so that these things can be looked up (interpreted, “dereferenced”).

 - Provide useful information about what a name identifies when it’s looked up, using open standards such as RDF, SPARQL, etc.

 - Refer to other things using their HTTP URI-based names when publishing data on the Web.

 Specifically the 4th linked data principle is meant to ensure a Web of data and not just a set of unconnected data islands.
 WordLift during the analysis automatically interlinks all detected entities with several datasets (DBpedia, Yago, Freebase etc.) but what if we are creating a new entity from scratch?
 How can we find an equivalent resource in the Web of linked data?

-There are basically three ways of doing it without writing a complicated SPARQL query.
+There are basically four ways of doing it.
 The goal is to provide an information that can be understood by semantic search engines like Google, Bing and Yandex:

 - ask Google Search a query by adding “site:dbpedia.org” to the name of the entity (ie “site:dbpedia.org apache marmotta”).
 Google will provide a list of results, chose the URL that start with dbpedia.org/page/ (ie dbpedia.org/page/Apache_Marmotta), replace

 - look for the entity in Wikidata by using the search bar on the wikidata website.
 The search bar is on the top right corner.
 The URL for the equivalent entity of Apache Marmotta in Wikidata is https://www.wikidata.org/wiki/Q16928009;

 - use the Google Knowledge Graph Search API (here is a link to the documentation by Google).
 You will need an API Key from Google.
 Using your personal API key you will be able to search the Google Knowledge Graph with simple HTTP request.
 Here is an example

 API_KEYwith your personal API Key).
 The API responds with a JSON LD; look for the